The growing challenges of securing Australasian academia

-The risk is not just that the number of attacks have increased, it is that they have become more sophisticated.
+The risk is not just that the number of attacks has increased.
+It is that attacks have become more sophisticated.

 This surge in cyberattacks is not surprising.
-Many universities and higher-education institutions around the globe have expanded notably within the past two decades in terms of sites, staff, and students, putting more pressure on the IT technologies that support them.
-Unfortunately, traditional IT solutions such as Virtual Private Networks (VPNs) and traditional firewall-protected networks are struggling to deliver the access and security required – not just in the academic world, but also in the new working practices that are required across all organisations.
-The expansion of the perimeter creates more risk and threats, increasing the importance of building a cyber resilience model that works.
+Many universities and higher education institutions around the globe have expanded notably within the past two decades in terms of sites, staff and students, putting more pressure on the IT technologies that support them.
+Unfortunately, traditional IT solutions such as virtual private networks (VPNs) and traditional firewall-protected networks are struggling to deliver the access and security required — not just in the academic world but also in the new working practices required across all organizations.
+Perimeter expansion creates more risks and threats, increasing the importance of building a cyber resilience model that works.

 In addition, while many Australian and New Zealand tertiary institutions already offered digital remote learning, the impact of COVID-19 social distancing mandates required a rapid shift to virtual classrooms for all students at all levels of education.
-The classroom and lecture theatre were now in the loungeroom.
-With this expansion of the institution’s perimeter comes greater vulnerability as it provides the attackers more points to target.
+With this expansion of the institution’s perimeter comes greater vulnerability, providing the attackers with more points to target.

 Why should education institutions care?
 Cyber incidents can harm their service delivery and reputation and may involve:

 - Theft of information such as intellectual property or sensitive personal data